conduktor/kafka-stack-docker-compose/README.md

 **Q: Kafka's log is too verbose, how can I reduce it?**

-A: Add the following line to your docker-compose environment variables: `KAFKA_LOG4J_LOGGERS: "kafka.controller=INFO,kafka.producer.async.DefaultEventHandler=INFO,state.change.logger=INFO"`.
+A: Add the following line to your docker compose environment variables: `KAFKA_LOG4J_LOGGERS: "kafka.controller=INFO,kafka.producer.async.DefaultEventHandler=INFO,state.change.logger=INFO"`.
 Full logging control can be accessed here: https://github.com/confluentinc/cp-docker-images/blob/master/debian/kafka/include/etc/confluent/docker/log4j.properties.template

 **Q: How do I delete data to start fresh?**

-A: Your data is persisted from within the docker compose folder, so if you want for example to reset the data in the full-stack docker compose, do a `docker-compose -f full-stack.yml down`.
+A: Your data is persisted from within the docker compose folder, so if you want for example to reset the data in the full-stack docker compose, do a `docker compose -f full-stack.yml down`.

 **Q: Can I change the zookeeper ports?**